-The tuition fees for full-time undergraduate UK and EU students starting in 2018/19 will be £8,000 per year which is lower compared with many other universities.
-For HNC/D qualifications please see the course information section on www.ucp.ac.uk.
+The tuition fees for full-time undergraduate UK and EU students starting in 2019 will be £8,000 per year which is lower compared with many other universities.
+For HNC/HND qualifications please see the course information section on www.ucp.ac.uk.

-Fees for part-time study are pro-rata depending on the number of credits you are studying (i.e. 60 credits per year will be 50% of the tuition fee).
-Fees for the part-time postgraduate course are £3,550 per year.
+Fees for part-time study are pro rata depending on the number of credits you are studying (i.e. 60 credits per year will be 50% of the tuition fee).